 Yellowstone National Park staff place a high priority on meeting the intent of public involvement in the National Environmental Policy Act (NEPA) process and providing the public an opportunity to comment on proposed actions.
-As part of the National Park Service (NPS) NEPA process, issues associated with this Winter Use Plan / Supplemental Environmental Impact Statement (plan/SEIS) were identified during scoping meetings with NPS staff (including the Interdisciplinary Team, coordination with other affected agencies, public meetings, and public comment).
-For this project, an Interdisciplinary Team, also called the Project Team, consisted of members from the park, region, and Washington Office.
+As part of the National Park Service (NPS) NEPA process, issues associated with the Draft Winter Use Plan / Supplemental Environmental Impact Statement (draft plan/SEIS) were identified during scoping meetings with NPS staff (including the Inter-disciplinary Team, coordination with other affected agencies, public meetings, and public comment).
+For this project, an Inter-disciplinary Team, also called the Project Team, consisted of members from the park, region, and Washington Office.

-This chapter describes the consultation that occurred during development of this plan/SEIS, including consultation with stakeholders and other agencies.
+This chapter describes the consultation that occurred during development of this draft plan/SEIS, including consultation with stakeholders and other agencies.
 This chapter also includes a description of the public involvement process and a list of the recipients of the draft document.